brunovlucena/bruno-site/docs/CHATBOT.md

-# 🤖 Bruno's Portfolio AI Assistant
+# 🤖 Bruno's Site AI Assistant

 ## 📋 Overview

-Bruno's AI Assistant is an intelligent chatbot integrated into the portfolio website designed to help visitors navigate through projects, experience, and skills.
+Bruno's AI Assistant is an intelligent chatbot integrated into the Bruno site designed to help visitors navigate through projects, experience, and skills.
 The chatbot serves as a conversational interface that provides personalized information based on user queries and context.

 ## 🎯 Primary Objectives

 ### 1. **Client Navigation**
-- **Project Discovery**: Help clients understand Bruno's technical capabilities and project portfolio
+- **Project Discovery**: Help clients understand Bruno's technical capabilities and project site
 - **Technology Stack**: Explain the technologies used in each project and their business value
 - **Solution Architecture**: Provide insights into system design and infrastructure decisions
 - **Case Studies**: Share project outcomes, challenges solved, and business impact